Motor Vehicle Policy

 - Driving Iona Vehicles for personal use.

 - Using handheld cell phones or other mobile devices while driving.
 These devices include, but are not limited to, cell phones, computers, pagers, PDAs, and any other similar device.
-Iona drivers are prohibited from using a hand-held electronic device while operating a vehicle while conducting business on behalf of the College, except when making an emergency voice call to Iona Campus Safety and Security or 911 for situations such as traffic accident, fire, medical emergency, severe road hazard, etc. In such cases, drivers should attempt to pull off the road prior to initiating the call.
+Iona drivers are prohibited from using a hand-held electronic device while operating a vehicle while conducting business on behalf of the University, except when making an emergency voice call to Iona Campus Safety and Security or 911 for situations such as traffic accident, fire, medical emergency, severe road hazard, etc. In such cases, drivers should attempt to pull off the road prior to initiating the call.
 If it is not possible to stop, the conversation should be as short as necessary to communicate the nature of the emergency.

 - If a traffic incident occurs while an employee is driving his/her personal vehicle and while conducting business on behalf of Iona University, any claims must first be presented to the employee’s insurance carrier.

 Any employee who violates any part of this policy, or who becomes uninsurable as a driver, will be subject to reassignment and/or disciplinary action, up to and possibly including termination from employment.